Skip to main content

 How to Set a Marketing Budget for Digital Campaigns

 In marketing, the adage is you have to "pay to play."
 And businesses are taking this more seriously than ever.
-In fact, marketing spends have hit 10% of overall revenue — and it's expected to near 14% before early 2023.
+In fact, marketing spending is slated to hit nearly 13% of overall revenue in 2025.

 This worry is normal.
 At Zoe Marketing & Communications, many of our clients grapple with setting a marketing budget.
-Even if they've dabbled, there's that looming question.
+There's that looming question.
 "How much of my profit do I have to put back into marketing to keep growing?"

-We're here to guide you through this topic.
+We're here help.
 In this blog, you'll discover:

 Think of marketing as a steady drip, vs. a faucet you turn off and on.
 In other words, marketing is a long-term play.